Develop a strategic recordkeeping plan

 Your SRIP should be based on your recordkeeping system and your agency’s specific recordkeeping, legislative, technology and business requirements.

 Note: Not all identified issues will need to be included in your final plan.
 The amount of detail you include will depend on your agency’s needs and how complex your strategy is.
-More details project plans may be required to implement specific strategies.
+More detailed project plans may be required to implement specific strategies.

 Your SRIP should include the following: